 Our top-level membership includes complimentary tickets to all YLC social events, joint membership with our Women’s Leadership Council (WLC), and access to all professional development and volunteer opportunities.
 Executive members are also eligible to apply for a position on the YLC Executive Committee.

-Unmask your impact at the Young Leaders Council's Moonlight Masquerade, an exclusive black-tie affair on Saturday, January 26, 2019 at the historic Jane Hotel ballroom.
-This event will serve to celebrate the efforts of the United Way of New York City Young Leaders Council, as well as benefit United Way of New York City's (UWNYC) programs dedicated to moving families from surviving to thriving.
+On January 26, our Young Leaders Council unmasked their impact at Moonlight Masquerade, an exclusive black-tie affair at the historic Jane Hotel ballroom.
+This event celebrated the efforts of the United Way of New York City Young Leaders Council, as well as benefited United Way of New York City's (UWNYC) programs dedicated to moving families from surviving to thriving.

 Show Your PRIDE at Happy Hour